Beach House (album): Release and reception

-Controversy
+Legacy

-The band adapted "Snowdon Song" by 1970s folk group Tony, Caro and John, changing the key, the time signature, and the lyrics and renaming it "Lovelier Girl" with the trio given no attribution.
+Beach House adapted British folk trio Tony, Caro and John's song "Snowdon Song" on the album, changing the key and time signature, and altering the lyrics and renaming it to "Lovelier Girl" with the trio given no attribution.
 Four years after the album's release, the trio contacted them.
 After amicable discussions on copyright, the authorship of the "Lovelier Girl" version of the song is now jointly attributed to Beach House and Tony Doré of the trio."So we settled everything with them and they're fine and we're fine.
 We made sure all the necessary royalties go to them and all that stuff, and they're in the index as the co-writers," Scally says.
 "We had no idea on our first record that's how that thing worked.
 You don't know anything when you're just kids in a basement making a record."

-In popular culture

 The song "Master of None" was sampled by Canadian singer The Weeknd for his song "The Party & The After Party" off his 2011 debut mixtape House of Balloons.
 The song was also used in the Netflix show of the same name, as well as featuring in Miranda July's 2011 German-American drama film The Future.